hackersanddesigners/octomode/README.md

 `python` dependencies are listed in `requirements.txt`

-`system` dependencies are:

-* `pandoc` >= `2.2.2`

 ## Use octomode on a server

-* configure the webserver to listen to the port of the flask application, for example with a subdomain
+* Configure the webserver to listen to the port of the flask application, for example with a subdomain
-* expand the current https certificate for this subdomain
+* Expand the current https certificate for a subdomain
-* restart nginx (`sudo service reload nginx`)
+* Restart nginx (`sudo service reload nginx`)
-* to keep the flask application running in the background: add a new config to supervisor (`cp /etc/supervisor/conf.d/previousexample.conf new.conf`)
+* To keep the flask application running in the background: add a new config to supervisor (`cp /etc/supervisor/conf.d/previousexample.conf new.conf`)
-* restart supervisor (`sudo service reload supervisor`)
+* Restart supervisor (`sudo service reload supervisor`)

 # Refs